 - Egg yolks

-Dietary supplements are also available and certain processed foods are still fortified with vitamin D. These include almost all of the U.S. milk supply and many breakfast cereals, in addition to some brands of orange juice, yogurt and soy beverages.
+Dietary supplements are also available, and some processed foods are still fortified with vitamin D. These include many breakfast cereals, almost all of the U.S. milk supply, some brands of orange juice, and yogurt and soy beverages.
 Oh, and about that Sunny D drink?
-Clever marketing aside, the sugary concoction actually contains less than two percent fruit juice—and no vitamin D.
+Clever marketing aside, the sugary concoction actually contains less than 2% fruit juice—and no vitamin D.

-This article is reviewed by Carilion Clinic's Registered Dietitians.
+This article was reviewed by a registered dietitian on Carilion Clinic's Dining and Nutrition team.